vijayvat/cloudpie_docs/docs/project-create.md

+# Creating Projects

-To create a new project in Cloudpie:
+Learn how to create and configure new projects in CloudPie.

+## Prerequisites
+- Users must be already onboarded to CloudPie
+- User that has Org level permissions to create project

+## Creating a Project

-1. Navigate to the **Dashboard** and click on the **"Create Project"** menu in the sidebar.
+1. Navigate to the **Dashboard** and click **Create Project** in the sidebar

-2. Fill out the **Create Project** form:
+2. Fill out the project details:
+   - **Project Name** (required)
-   - Provide a **Name** and **Description** for the project.
+   - **Description** (optional)

-   - Add members to the project by specifying their email addresses and assigning them the desired roles.
-3. You may optionally add variables and secrets which gets added to the variables store securely.
+3. Add Project Members:
+   - Enter email addresses of existing CloudPie users
+   - Assign one or more project roles (see [Project Roles](project-roles.md) for details)

+4. Configure Optional Settings:
+   - Add project variables
+   - Set up project secrets

-4. Once the form is complete, click **Submit** to create the project.
+5. Click **Submit** to create the project

-After successfully creating the project, you can view it on the **"View Projects"** page by selecting the corresponding menu option in the sidebar.

-***Example Image: Create Project Form***

 ![Screenshot of Create Project form](images/create_project.png)

+## Important Notes
+- Users can be assigned multiple roles
+- All role assignments can be modified later
+- Variables and secrets are stored securely

+---